 California Probe Clears PG&E for Deadliest 2017 Wildfire

-California investigators had already named PG&E equipment as the ignition source of 17 of the 2017 fires while alleging violations of state law in 11 of those incidents.
-The blazes include the Redwood, Atlas and Nuns fires, some of the largest and deadliest of the so-called Wine Country blazes.
+California investigators have already named PG&E equipment as the ignition source of 17 of the 2017 fires while alleging violations of state law in 11 of those incidents.

 ©2019 Bloomberg L.P.